taotriad/BabySomnia/Video_guide.md

 ## [1] Two More Stand-alone releases

-Not all Dreamcatcher releases belong to story archs, let's catch up with the non-story releases.
+Not all Dreamcatcher releases belong to story archs, let us catch up with the non-story releases.

 ### Music videos